ferrous-systems/rust-exercises/exercise-book/src/iterators.md

 ## After completing this exercise you are able to

-- write a Rust iterator
+- chain Rust iterator adapters
 - use closures in iterator chains
 - collect a result to different containers
-- turn off rust-analyzer inlay hints

 ## Prerequisites